sarahchima/personal-website/src/pages/blog/error-boundaries-in-react.md

 A React App is usually one big component made up of smaller components.
 This makes for easy organization of code.
 A problem arises though when any of these smaller components has an error.
 What happens?
 The whole app crashes.
 Sad Story huh?
 Well, it doesn't have to be that way.

+You can learn more about React in <a href="https://www.toptal.com/react/react-tutorial-pt1" target="_blank">this article</a>.

 Along with React 16 came a feature that is a really good friend - Error Boundaries.
 Here's what the official document says about it.

 <i>Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.</i>